jetstack/tally/README.md

 Generation can take a while, depending on the number of missing scores.
 To speed up subsequent invocations, `tally` supports saving scores to a BigQuery dataset.

-Specify a dataset in your project with the `-d/--dataset` flag:
+Specify a dataset in your project with the `-p/--project-id` and `-d/--dataset` flags:

 ```
-$ tally -p my-gcp-project-id -g -d 'tally' bom.json
+$ tally -g -p my-gcp-project-id -d 'tally' bom.json
 ```

 If it doesn't already exists, `tally` will create the dataset with the required